Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Mirror`
    :Hotkey:    :kbd:`Shift-M`

-Selected keyframes can be mirrored over different properties using the *Mirror Keys* command.
+Selected keyframes can be mirrored over different properties using the *Mirror Keys* tool.

 By Times Over Current Frame
    Mirror horizontally over the *Playhead*.